React2Shell | CVE-2025-55182

 1function initializeModelChunk(chunk) { 2 // ...
 3 var rawModel = JSON.parse(resolvedModel), 4 value = reviveModel(chunk._response, { "": rawModel }, "", rawModel, rootReference); 5 // ...
 6}

-So, the vulnerable function take a property from 'chunk' called _response and pass it modelRevive function
+The vulnerable function takes a property from chunk called _response and passes it to the reviveModel function:

 reviveModel.js